 Communicating through draft emails, à la David Petraeus and Paula Broadwell, seems sneaky.
 But drafts are actually easier for investigators to get than recently sent emails because the law treats them differently.

-The ECPA distinguishes gives stored electronic data.
-Draft emails fall into the latter, which get less protection under the law.
+The ECPA distinguishes gives stored electronic data — including draft emails that were never sent — less protection under the law.
 Authorities need only a court order or a subpoena to get them.
-The bills introduced by Leahy and Lee in the Senate and Lofgren in the House would change that by requiring a warrant to obtain email drafts, but none of them have passed yet.
+The bills to update the ECPA would change that by requiring a warrant to obtain email drafts, but none of them have passed yet.

 As With Emails, So With Texts

-Investigators need only a subpoena, not a warrant, to get text messages more than 180 days old from a cell provider — the same standard as emails.
+Investigators need only a court order or a subpoena, not a warrant, to get text messages that are at least 180 days old from a cell provider — the same standard as emails.
 Many carriers charge authorities a fee to provide texts and other information.
-For texts, Sprint charges $30 for access to a customer's texts, according to documents obtained by the ACLU in 2012, while Verizon charges $50.
+Sprint charges $30 for access to a customer's texts, according to documents obtained by the ACLU in 2012, while Verizon charges $50.

-The ECPA also applies to text messages, according to the EFF’s Fakhoury, which is why the rules are similar to those governing emails.
-But the ECPA doesn't apply when it comes to actually reading texts on someone's phone rather than getting them from a carrier.
-State courts have split on that issue.
-Ohio's Supreme Court has ruled that police need a warrant to view the contents of cell phones of people who had been arrested.
+The ECPA also applies to text messages, which is why the rules are similar to those governing emails.
+But the ECPA doesn't apply when it comes to reading texts or accessing other data on a physical cell phone rather than getting them from a carrier.
+The Supreme Court ruled unanimously on Wednesday that police needed a warrant to search the phones of people who had been arrested.
 The court dismissed the Justice Department's argument that searching a cell phone was not materially different than searching a wallet or a purse.
 "That is like saying a ride on horseback is materially indistinguishable from a flight to the moon," Chief Justice John G. Roberts Jr. wrote in the opinion.

 Documents, Photos, and Other Stuff Stored Online

-Authorities typically need only a subpoena to get data from Google Drive, Dropbox, SkyDrive and other services that allow users to store data on their servers, or "in the cloud," as it's known.
-The NSA is gathering “stored data” from companies like Google, according to an NSA PowerPoint briefing obtained by The Washington Post and the Guardian.
-Clapper has said only non-U.S. citizens abroad are targeted.
-The agency has also tapped the fiber-optic cables linking Google and Yahoo data centers overseas.
-Both companies offer cloud-storage services.
+Authorities typically need only a court order or a subpoena to get data from Google Drive, Dropbox, SkyDrive and other services that allow users to store data on servers, or "in the cloud," as it's known.

 The law treats cloud data the same as draft emails — authorities don't need a warrant to get it.
 But files that you've shared with others — say, a collaboration using Google Docs — might require a warrant under the ECPA if it's considered "communication" rather than stored data.
-"That's a very hard rule to apply," says Greg Nojeim, a senior counsel with the Center for Democracy & Technology.
-"It actually makes no sense for the way we communicate today."
-If cloud data is covered by FISA — which seems likely, as the law specifically states that “documents” are included — it would let the FBI request a secret court order for data deemed relevant to international terrorism or spying investigations.
+"It actually makes no sense for the way we communicate today," says Greg Nojeim, a senior counsel with the Center for Democracy & Technology.

 The New Privacy Frontier

 Courts haven't issued a definitive ruling that distinguishes social media posts from other electronic communications.
-In 2012, a Manhattan Criminal Court judge upheld a prosecutor's subpoena for information from Twitter about an Occupy Wall Street protester arrested on the Brooklyn Bridge.
+In 2012, a New York judge upheld a prosecutor's subpoenafor information from Twitter about an Occupy Wall Street protester arrested on the Brooklyn Bridge.
 It was the first time a judge had allowed prosecutors to use a subpoena to get information from Twitter rather than forcing them to get a warrant.
 Last year, U.S. Magistrate Judge John M. Facciola in the District of Columbia modified a search warrant giving the government access to the Facebook account of Aaron Alexis, the Washington Navy Yard shooter, to limit its scope to information relevant to the investigation.